hdrake/cmip6hack-multigen/README.md

-# CMIP6 Hackathon - Multi-Generational Inter-Comparison of Climate Model Performance
+# CMIP6 Hackathon - Multi-Generational Climate Model Inter-Comparison

 # Setting up
 Once the initial setup is done, everyone will want to clone the repository onto the compute system they plan to use for the hackathon.